argonjs/argon-aframe/README.md

 Multiple components can be specified with the multiple component syntax (`vuforiadataset__` plus a name).
 The name extension (after the `__`) becomes the identity of that dataset, and is used to create the names of the vuforia targets.
+The name extension must be lower case.
 For example, in this example:

 ```html
 <ar-scene vuforiakey="#vuforiakey"